-This award-winning podcast is hosted by Stephen J. Dubner, author of popular book by the same name.
+This award-winning podcast is hosted by Stephen J. Dubner, co-author of the popular book by the same name.
 It explores topics ranging from business to money to psychology through interviews with experts and everyday people.

 3. Getting In

-The npr ED site collects all of the radio news and written content related to education that is shared in NPR stations across the country.
+The NPR Education collects all of the radio news and written content related to education that is shared by local NPR stations across the country.

 So, while it’s not technically a podcast, it’s a way to get concise, well-reported news about the higher ed landscape in one place.
-Most of the recordings are less than 5 minutes long.
-Check out the story titled Congress Changed 529 College Savings Plans, and Now States are Nervous to find out how these changes may impact how your family saves for college.
+Most of the recordings are less than five minutes long.
+For example, check out this story about how more students are requesting additional financial aid because their families have been financially impacted by the COVID-19 pandemic.

 5. Stuff You Should Know

-This podcast covers everything ... and we mean EVERYthing.
-The purpose is to help the public understand how common things work or worked in history.
+This podcast covers everything ... and we mean everything.
+The purpose is to help the public understand how common things work or have worked in history.
 This isn’t a podcast specifically about the college admissions process, instead, it’s about educating yourself on a diverse cross section of topics.

 Podcasts are a great way to learn information on the go.
-You don’t have to have your face in a screen to learn about scholarships or the costs of meal plans.
+You don’t have to have your face glued to a screen to learn about scholarships or the costs of meal plans.
 No matter where you listen, podcasts keep you up to date about the latest trends in higher ed.